WangShuheng/CircleFit/README.md

 This is a simple game base on Collie.js.

-You just need to press the space to make the pattern right in the black area.
+You just need to press the left mouse key to make the pattern right in the black area.

+## Update

+* Mobile adaption.
+Repainting in IOS has some problems.